hughdbrown/just-enough/git.md

-While useful to know how to create a local repository, add a remote, and learn to push to it, often times we will just be downloading an existing repository to use as your local.
+While useful to know how to create a local repository, add a remote, and learn to push to it, often times we will just be downloading an existing repository to use on your local.
 The process of creating a new local repository from an existing remote repository is known as _cloning_ a repository.

 ```bash